sumtsui/playground/blogs/i18n-solution-for-shared-ui-component/i18n-solution-for-shared-ui-component.md

 ![2021-04-01 at 5.57 PM](i18n-4.png)

 How awesome is this!
 Webpack splits the i18n files into their own chunk.
 Now if the consumer uses our shared component, the initail bundle will not contain any i18n files.
-And the one i18n file that actually needed will be downloaded at run time.
+And the one i18n file that actually needed will be downloaded at run time based on the user's locale.

 ## `import()`is an async function

 If we load the page again, it will look like this, the i18n key for the word "Loading" is displayed instead of the actual text:

 ![i18n-lockey](i18n-lockey.png)

+This is because i18n file is downloading the same time React is rendering.
+If the file is not downloaded before loading state is finished, even the actual content will be i18n key only.

 To avoid this, we can wrap our `getMessageSource` function with a simple custom react hook: